Clean case data

 sim_ebola_data <- cleanepi::remove_constants(sim_ebola_data)

-Now, print the output to identify what constant column you removed!
+Print the output to identify what constant column you removed before removing duplicates.

 R